ROBERT SIEGEL, HOST:

 KYI: While the United States seems to be concentrating a lot on the economic aspect of its relations with my country, I hope they will do this in full awareness of the need to promote rule of law.

 KELEMEN: As Aung San Suu Kyi continues her cross-country journey through the U.S., President Thein Sein is preparing for his own trip to speak at the United Nations' General Assembly next week in New York.
 His government has just released some 500 prisoners.
 Suu Kyi says 90 of them were political detainees.
 And while she welcomed their release, she says by her count, there are still 200 political prisoners behind bars in her country.
 Michele Kelemen, NPR News, the State Department.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.